Almissbah/simple-shutterstock-client/README.md

 # Shutterstock Client
-This a simple mobile application written with Flutter that uses shutterstock APIs to display a list of images with infinite scroll.
+This a simple mobile application written with Flutter that uses shutterstock APIs to search and display a list of images, the app supports pagination and infinite scroll.

 ## App Features

-1. List Images from server.
+1. User can search for Images from server.
 2. Pagination and infinite scrolling.
-2. Error handling and retry functionality.
+3. Error handling and retry functionality.

 ## App architecture
 The app is based on clean architecture, BloC and dependancy injection to provide good separation between the application layers and support testing each module individually.